Hurricane Katrina: Environmental effects

 Katrina produced massive tree loss along the Gulf Coast, particularly in Louisiana's Pearl River Basin and among bottomland hardwood forests.
 Before the storm, the standard mortality rate for the area's trees was 1.9%, but this interval increased to 20.5% by the end of 2006.
 Delayed mortality as an effect of the storm continued with rates up to 5% until 2011.
 This significant loss in biomass caused greater decay and an increase in carbon emissions.
 For example, by 2006 the decreased biomass in bottomland hardwood forests contributed an amount of carbon which equated to roughly 140% of the net annual U.S. carbon sink in forest trees.

 The storm caused oil spills from 44 facilities throughout southeastern Louisiana, which resulted in over 7 e6USgal of oil being leaked.
 Some spills were only a few hundred gallons and most were contained on-site, though some oil entered the ecosystem and residential areas.
 After a spill at the Murphy Oil refinery, for example, 1,800 homes were oiled in the towns of Chalmette and Meraux.
 Unlike Hurricane Ivan, no offshore oil spills were officially reported after Hurricane Katrina.
 However, Skytruth reported some signs of surface oil in the Gulf of Mexico.

 Finally, as part of the cleanup effort, the floodwaters that covered New Orleans were pumped into Lake Pontchartrain, a process that took 43 days to complete.
 These residual waters contained a mix of raw sewage, bacteria, heavy metals, pesticides, toxic chemicals, and oil, which sparked fears in the scientific community of massive numbers of fish dying.
+The toxic floodwaters were also a danger for New Orleans, due to the presence of petrochemical chemicals and industrial toxins close to the city.
+Thomas La Point, director of the Institute of Applied Sciences at the University of North Texas, stated that "[a] toxic soup would be a good way to describe the situation".